amavinash/DiscountApp-Privacy/README.md

 Individual settings relating to the DiscountApp are not personal and are stored only on your device.
 We don’t process that information at all and have no access to it.

-### Our Applications Comply with the Children’s Online Privacy Protection Act
+### Our Application Comply with the Children’s Online Privacy Protection Act
-Our application don’t collect personal information from anyone, including children under the age of 13.
+Our application does not collect personal information from anyone, including children under the age of 13.

 ### Contact Us
 If you have any questions about this Privacy Policy, feel free to get in touch with us by writing to [discountApp support.](https://twitter.com/discountApp_)